brown-ccv/ccv-website-hugo/content/english/news/posts/how-to-write-ccv-docs-and-posts.md

 ```

-Also, note that for code blocks and alert boxes, we need a closing tag.
+Also, note that for code blocks, alert boxes, and tables we need a closing tag.
 That is only the case when there's content inside of the element.
 For images,
 for example, we pass the arguments directly to the the shortcode
 so there's no need to add the closing tag.